 - Newly laid sod and seeded lawns may be watered in any manner until the first cut only.

 - Other landscaping may be watered in any manner when there is a risk that a new tree, shrub, or another type of vegetation will perish.

 In 2015, City Council directed Administration to develop a Water Conservation Bylaw that focused on low-flow water fixtures for new developments and renovations, as well as restrictions for outdoor daytime sprinkler use.

 Residents and stakeholders provided feedback about the bylaw in 2015 through several avenues, such as: engaging approximately 600 households via telephone survey, inviting residents and business owners to complete an online survey, and holding two open houses where the public could ask questions and receive more information from City staff.

 The City approved the Water Conservation Bylaw in 2015 and took effect on January 1, 2018.
 By promoting efficient water use and the reduction of water waste in the community, the Water Conservation Bylaw intends to provide parameters for a water-wise community.

-Throughout 2017 and 2018, City Administration will focus on educating the community on water conservation and bringing awareness to the details of the bylaw.
+City Administration focuses on educating the community on water conservation and bringing awareness to the details of the bylaw.